The Best Literary Festivals of 2021-2022

 Where?
 A series of fantastic venues including Phyllis Court and The Hibernia at Hobbs Boat Yard.

 What?
 Henley Literary Festival returns this autumn with what is sure to be an impressive line-up of speakers, workshops performances and Q&As with a long list of illustrious authors.
-Last year’s star guests included Mary Berry, Nadiya Hussain, Jacob Rees-Mogg and Julian Clary to name a few.
+Previous guests have included Mary Berry, Nadiya Hussain, Jacob Rees-Mogg and Julian Clary to name a few.